Wacky-Mole/WackysDatabase/README.md

 The object folder matches based on the preceding name, so bike_ matches to bike.

 It looks for PNGs with "_albedo", "_metallic", and "_normal".

+This system is not well tested, so please give me feedback and submit bug reports for any bugs.